dojo/docs/dojox/form/manager/_FormMixin.rst

 Introduction
 ============

 This class is the component of the form manager.
-It should be used together with `_Mixin <dojox/form/manager/_Mixin>`_.
+It should be used together with :ref:`_Mixin <dojox/form/manager/_Mixin>`.

 If the widget is based on ``<form>`` element, this mixin provides the enhanced functionality to reset and submit the form using the standard browser form submitting process. ``onreset`` and ``onsubmit`` events are processed automatically.